solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 For a new secondary subcommittee to start, it must start with a block that is a descendant of a **rotation block** that was confirmed by both super-majorities in the previous epoch.
-The seed to derive the new secondary subcommittee is `slow_hash(bank_hash super-majority block)`.
+The **rotation seed** is used to derive the new secondary subcommittee

 ### Threshold Switching